8 Things You Should Know if You Have Iron-Deficiency Anemia

 - If you’re prone to constipation, you may benefit from adding prunes into your regimen (if you don’t mind the taste!).

-- (Addendum: April 14, 2020)- In my opinion, the best iron supplement for anemia without constipation as a side effect is an herbal iron syrup.
-I make mine using yellow dock and some iron-rich herbs including dandelion and stinging nettle!
-Stay tuned for an upcoming blog post on yellow dock benefits.
-(In the mean time, I bet you would love Ginger Webb’s herbal iron syrup!)
+- (Addendum: February 7, 2021)- In my opinion, the best iron supplement for anemia without constipation as a side effect is an herbal iron syrup.
+I make my homemade herbal iron syrup using yellow dock and some iron-rich herbs including dandelion and stinging nettle!
+(I bet you would also love Ginger Webb’s herbal iron syrup!)

 The lower our iron levels, the higher our iron absorption (2).